Two years ago, I said goodbye to my wedding dress. This might shock you, but I still don’t miss that dress at all!

 I’ve never been super hesitant about decluttering sentimental items so I rarely keep things just because.

 But please don’t think I’m completely heartless.
+I’m just a minimalist.

-I still have one small tote of memories from my childhood AND multiple shoeboxes stuffed with letters Joseph and I wrote to one another while we were dating.
+But I still have one small tote of memories from my childhood AND multiple shoeboxes stuffed with letters Joseph and I wrote to one another while we were dating.

 (Although future me envisions a project where I scan those letters into the computer to create a print-and-ship keepsake album like the ones at Artifact Uprising.
 Then I could toss the original letters and save even more space!)